Screw Learning, I Have Phlebotinum!

 - If these increases are temporary, however, you don't actually get any new skills.
 (Except for in Pathfinder, a Spiritual Successor to 3.5).

 - If you've taken another rank in Knowledge, though, then you actually have learned more than you knew before.
 Which makes sense if the character gains a level at the end of an adventure, and presumably has some downtime to learn something new.
-When it happens in the middle of a Dungeon Crawl, then it's this trope played straight.
+When it happens in the middle of Dungeon Crawling, then it's this trope played straight.

 - Played for laughs in Rayman 3: Hoodlum Havoc, in which Globox becomes a genius as the result of being dangled upside down for so long that all the blood rushes to his head.
 He also gains an inexplicable upper class English accent and an awareness of the Fourth Wall.